-The number of registered projects and the amount of certified carbon credits are steadily on the rise with the cumulative registered number reaching 885 projects and certified carbon credits totaling 8.04 million tons of CO2 at the 49th Certification Committee meeting held in March 2022.
+The number of registered projects and the amount of certified carbon credits are steadily on the rise with the cumulative registered number reaching 885 projects and certified carbon credits totaling 8.04 million tons of CO2 as of March 2022.
 The Plan for Global Warming Countermeasures decided by the Cabinet on October 22, 2021 sets the goal of cumulative 15 million tons of CO2 of certified carbon credits to be issued by 2030.
-To create an enabling environment for further project development and scale up the supply of carbon credits, methodological frameworks were revised at the Steering Committee meeting held in August 2021 to extend the J-Credit Scheme beyond 2030, and allow forest management projects to use aerial laser measurement, in addition to conventional ground survey, for monitoring carbon sequestrations/removals.
+To create a favorable environment for further project development and scale up the supply of carbon credits, methodological frameworks were revised at the Steering Committee meeting held in August 2021 to extend the J-Credit Scheme beyond 2030, and allow forest management projects to use aerial laser measurement, in addition to conventional ground survey, for monitoring carbon sequestrations/removals.